junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 *When the angel recovers well enough, he'll just leave.* He thinks.

 He wonders how long it would take, for him to gather enough courage to open that door again and find the room empty.
 His room has a small window, facing the street, covered by the shades.
-Cas can leave from there, quiet enough to not any of them know.
+Cas can leave from there, quiet enough not to let any of them know.

 Then he realizes he's thinking about the angel again.

 He pins his fingernails into his palm, hissing in the pain.
-It stops that train of thoughts quite effectively. *Cas must hate him just like he hates all those other men in the city, anyway.
+It stops that train of thought quite effectively. *Cas must hate him just like he hates all those other men in the city, anyway.
 At the end of the day, he proved himself to be just like any other man of Sodom.*

 Dean feels his chest tight and pained again, his blood running cold, just from those thoughts, those realizations.
 But he lets them wind round and round in his mind, to remind himself what he has done, what he has become.
 Not as if he can forget.

-He still works the chores at the house, prepares meals for his father and his brothers, collects herbs for his brother's medicines, helps in the town shops when they can use extra hands and pay with bread.
+He still works the chores at the house, prepares meals for his father and his brothers, collects herbs for his brother's medicines, helps in the town shops when they can use extra hands and pays with bread.
 He eats, he walks, he sleeps, but he stops living.

 At dinner, he chews the bread mechanically, swallowing without tasting it.
 His father and his brother are talking, but he's not listening.
 But he looks up when their conversation pauses, and he realizes their eyes are on him.